When logics die,

 Immediately above is a conjunction.
 It's specified in text-books as a rule of inference.
 To Khuno - since he redefined what an inference is, no inference is occurring in this argument - because the premises and the conclusion are logically equivalent.
-So, even though we have an inference rule - by employing it, it yields no inference? (self-contradiction)
+So - even though we have an inference rule and we employ it, it yields no inference? (self-contradiction)

 (c) From Elementary logic, by Benson Mates, page 83: